sedol1339/files/papers.md

 Kirkpatrick, J., Pascanu, R., Rabinowitz, N., Veness, J., Desjardins, G., Rusu, A. A., ...Hadsell, R. (2016).
 Overcoming catastrophic forgetting in neural networks. arXiv, 1612.00796.
 Retrieved from https://arxiv.org/abs/1612.00796v2

+    - It was prevously shown that "catastrophic forgetting" occurs when the network is trained sequentially on multiple tasks because the weights in the network that are important for task A are changed to meet the objectives of task B. One can avoid this by interleaving data from multiple tasks, however, for agents this would require a large episodic memory system that will replay the data during training.
+    - Humans and other animals appear to be able to learn in a continual fashion by protecting previously-acquired knowledge in neocortical circuits.
+    - We propose elastic weight consolidation (EWC) method that ensures task A is remembered whilst training on task B. The posterior probability of weights given the dataset A must contain information about which parameters were important to task A and is therefore the key to implementing EWC.
+The true posterior probability is intractable, so, we use Laplace approximation.
+We approximate the posterior as a Gaussian distribution with mean given by the MLE parameters A and a diagonal precision given by the diagonal of the Fisher information matrix F, which is equivalent to the second derivative of the loss near a minimum and can be easily computed from first-order derivatives alone.
+Based on this, the EWC objective contains a regularizer shown in eq.
+3 (when learning task B after task A).
+When further moving to a third task C, EWC can be enforced either with two separate penalties (for A and B), or as one by noting that the sum of two quadratic penalties is itself a quadratic penalty.
+    - With EWC, three values have to be stored for each synapse: the weight itself, its variance and its mean.
+So, the perspective we offer here aligns with a recent proposal that each synapse not only stores its current weight, but also an implicit representation of its uncertainty about that weight.

 Lakshminarayanan, B., Pritzel, A., & Blundell, C. (2016).
 Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles. arXiv, 1612.01474.
 Retrieved from https://arxiv.org/abs/1612.01474v3

     - We propose non-Bayesian deep ensembles